vpon-sdk/vpon-sdk.github.io/en/ios/ios-interstitial.en.md

 >**Note:**
 >
->* Besides of setting up VpadnRequest for each ad type, you can also set up a general VponAdRequest for all types of ad.
+>* Besides of setting up VponAdRequest for each ad type, you can also set up a general VponAdRequest for all types of ad.
 >* If you want to know more about target setting, please refer to [Advanced Setting](../advanced).

 ## Use VponInterstitialAd Static Method To Request Ad